Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements: Basics of low-resolution spectroscopy

 \item {\it Stars and bright galaxies:} Light from nearby stars or bright galaxies can contaminate the spectra.

 \item {\it Cosmic rays}: Also can contaminate the spectra.

 \end{itemize}

 Issues such as stars, cosmic rays and edge effects will reduce the completeness, more or less randomly, resulting mostly in an increase in the shot noise, without galaxy type or redshift dependence.
+Note also, that photometric surveys are affected by countless other selection systematics.
+We are only concerned with systematic {\it differences} between the spectroscopic sample relative to the photometric sample, however it is defined.